 While many popular Korean barbecue cuts can be served un-marinated — pork belly or thinly sliced beef brisket — marinades are popular for most cuts.
 Marinades can include everything from red gochujang paste for spicy pork to sweet soy sauce for beef short ribs.

-(By Sue, author of My Korean Kitchen).
+(From My Korean Kitchen).

 - 7 tbsp light soy sauce

 - 3 1/2 tbsp dark brown sugar

 - 2 tbsp rice wine (sweet rice mirin)

 - 2 tbsp grated Korean/Nashi pear (substitute with Gaia, Fuji or Pink Lady apples)